 With this blog, I am going to walk you through the common nutrients & supplements that anyone living a 100% or mostly plant-based lifestyle should consider.
 It’s really important to note that all of our blood results and absorption rates of vitamins/minerals will differ based on plenty of factors including gender, age, gut bacteria, the types of foods we eat (processed versus nutrient-dense whole foods) and how we pair our foods (i.e coffee inhibits iron absorption).
 In fact, we even know that there is great variability in the way our body processes foods based on how healthy our diets are and the state of our gut microbiome.

-At various points specifically for certain people who have different vitamin/mineral requirements (i.e pregnant women) along with tips for food pairing to maximise absorption.
+At various points, I’ve included information that applies specifically to certain people who have different vitamin/mineral requirements (i.e pregnant women), along with tips for food pairings to maximise absorption.
 I have covered blood tests for nutrient levels in a separate blog “Blood test tips for Vegans”.

 Note, I used the word ‘safely’ because I am a firm believer that giving your body nutrients direct from nature, as opposed to second-hand nutrients in animal products, is a cleaner, less toxic and overall more healthful way to fuel your body.